ituoga/documents-app/README.md

 ### `npm start`

-### To start project on phone you need to download Expo go and scan barcode which will be given by running npm start in the project
+To start project on phone you need to download Expo go and scan barcode which will be given by running npm start in the project

+## Author

+Deividas Kašėta <deividas.kasetait@gmail.com> @Deividasss

+## Contributos
+Mindaugas Žvirblis <info@ituoga.lt> @blinkinglight